Socialtalents/docuflow/README.md

 # DocuFlow

-**MongoDB State Management Tool** - Export, import, and migrate MongoDB collections with ease.
+**Docuflow for MongoDB - State Management Tool** - Export, import, and migrate MongoDB collections with ease.

 ## What is DocuFlow?